 Learn what you value and why.
 Learning what we value and how to align our actions with what we say is important is critical to not let destructive fears drive our decisions.

 Our feelings good and bad are real, but what about the meanings we attach to our feelings?
-It is very possibility that our feelings can get attached to the wrong things if we assume our the meanings are 100% right.
+It is possible that our feelings can get attached to the wrong things if we assume our the meanings are 100% right.

 Understanding your feelings and how to translate and control them so the right decisions can be made is critical to safely design your future.